EntySec/HatSploit-Docs/docs/kits/handler.md

 * `sender` - function that takes one argument and is used to exploit the vulnerability and send the payload.

 **NOTE:** `sender` is a complete exploit.
-This function should take command (or other type of payload) and execute it on target.
+This function should take command or payload and execute it on target.
 This function can easily be called an entry point for handler.

 **optional arguments:**